mudza09/blockit-starter/readme.md

 Several quick start options are available:

-- Download the "starter" project from here: https://github.com/Mudza09/blockit-starter
+- Run `npx blockit-builder project-name`
-- Open terminal inside "starter" folder and run : `npm install`.
+- Go to your project folder `cd project-name`
-- Run the builder with: `npm run blockit`.
+- Run the builder with `npm run blockit`
-- Build the project with : `npm run build`.
+- Build the project with `npm run build`

 ## Bugs and feature requests